prody/ProDy/doc/plugins/index.rst

 -------------------------------------------------------------------------------

 Below interface allows users to submit ProDy ANM and PCA jobs for proteins loaded in VMD.
-The results will be automatically loaded into the session.
+Upon completion of the calculations, NMWiz automatically loads the results.

 .. image:: /_static/NMWiz-ProDy.png